idris-lang/Idris-dev/docs/tutorial/packages.rst

 Idris includes a simple build system for building packages and executables from a named package description file.
-These files can be used with the Idris compiler to manage the development process .
+These files can be used with the Idris compiler to manage the development process.

 Package Descriptions
 ====================